 The Sign of the Takahe Award is described as the hard-working professional ‘a local icon’ who contributes much of his/her time to support the Community with her services as either or both community and business professional.

-The Sign of the Takahe Award 2018 … was awarded … to Jennifer Margaret Barrer of The Four Winds Estate in Cashmere/Port Hills for her ongoing and continuing contributions of good deeds and involvement within the Cashmere/Port Hills Christchurch for decades until to this very day.
-References to Jennifer Barrer lifetime journey and her community involvement will be available here soon.
+The Sign of the Takahe Award 2018 … was awarded to … to Jennifer Margaret Barrer of The Four Winds Estate in Cashmere/Port Hills, Christchurch.

 The Sign of the Takahe Award 2017